League Policies (Shamrock Hockey League)

 12. Each Centre will provide the Statistician with the names of the administrator who will be making changes on The OneDB to their home schedule for Shamrock play during the current season (ie: cancellations and game changes).
 The League shall limit the number of people with this access to The OneDB for each SHL Centre to no more than 3 people – recommended - shamrock contact person, Centre ice scheduler and an alternate person.

-5. MIDGET DIVISION - Each player is “allowed” one Major Penalty (GM) during the entire Shamrock League Playoffs.
+1. MIDGET DIVISION - Each player is “allowed” one Major Penalty (GM) during the entire Shamrock League Playoffs.
 A player being assessed their second Major Penalty is disqualified from further participation in the Shamrock League Playoffs for the remainder of the season, and is considered to be an ineligible player.
+This does not apply for teams playing for an OMHA Tournament Championship spot, it will only apply to the Consolation Round of Shamrock Playoffs.

 TIE-BREAKING PROCEDURE:

-The League will from time to time have to determine placement of teams in the standings who have equal points.
-Therefore the League will use the following to further determine placement by using head to head match-ups between the teams tied only based on
+The league from time to time must determine placement of teams in the standings who have equal points.
+Therefore, the League will use the following to further determine placement by using head-to-head matchups between the teams tied only based on the following in order:

-3. Using a calculation "total number of goals for divided by total number of goals ( for and against )"
+• Using a calculation “Total Number of Goals for divided by the Total Number of Goals for and Against.”

 POLICY FOR DONATIONS OR GIFTS: